All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Months 9-16: Approaching Plateau

 Weight loss gradually slows as patients approach their body's new set point.
 By month 12-16, most patients have achieved 80-90% of their total expected weight loss.
-The final months are about maintaining the loss and optimizing body composition through continued healthy habits.
+The final months are about maintaining the loss and improving body composition through continued healthy habits.
 A 15-20% total body weight loss is a typical before-and-after outcome for patients who complete a full treatment course.
 Ozempic weight loss timeline

 Factors That Predict Better Results